 Included in the expense ratio are the costs of running the fund, from operations to administration, with small charges for accounting, legal, custodial or other service costs.
 If the fund is actively managed, the bulk of the expense ratio will go toward the investment advisory fee.
 There’s also something called a 12b-1 fee, or distribution fee, which some funds charge to pay for marketing to new investors.

-You also may think of it as a haircut of sorts in your annual performance.
+You also may think of expense ratio effects as a haircut of sorts in your annual performance.
 If your fund with a 1% expense ratio is up 10%, you will have returns of 9% after paying for the cost of the fund.
-That may not sound so terrible in good times, but it can be harder to bear in volatile markets — for example, when the fund is down by 10% for the year and you are down by 11% after fees.
+That may not sound so terrible in good times, but it can be harder to bear in volatile markets — for example, when the fund is down by 10% for the year and you are really down by 11% after fees.

-Like price tags, expense ratios may not be the only factor in your purchasing decision, but they can help you evaluate and compare investments.
+Expense ratios may not be the only factor in your purchasing decision, but they can help you evaluate and compare investment opportunities.
 Say you have $10,000 to invest and are considering an actively managed mutual fund with a 2% expense ratio to an index fund with a 0.50% expense ratio — here’s how they’d stack up:

 |Investment||Expense ratio||Annual cost on $10,000|